Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-samp-commands.md

 This message starts recording using the resulting recording and playback state.
 If recording is already active, it returns immediately.

-Omitted params leave the existing recording or playback configuration unchanged.
+Omitted parameters leave the existing recording or playback configuration unchanged.
 Invalid strings are warned about and ignored.
 Out-of-range numeric values are warned about and clamped.